 Click Add user, then select Users and groups.

-Step 8: Select Single Sign-On.
+Step 8: Select Single sign-on.

 Select the SAML option.

-Step 9: In the Basic SAML Configuration section, click the pencil icon to edit and then update the Identifier (Entity ID) and Reply URL with the information below.
+Step 9: In the Basic SAML Configuration section, click the Pencil icon to edit and then update the Identifier (Entity ID) and Reply URL with the information below.
 When finished, click Save.
 Don't make any other changes to this section.

 Identifier (Entity ID): urn:eduphoria.schoolobjects.web